 José Oscar Córdoba Lizcano cmf.

-The Department of Chocó is located in the northwest of the Republic of Colombia.
-According to the National Administrative Department of Statistics - DANE (2018), this Department has a population of approximately 534,826 inhabitants and an area of 46,530 km2.
+The Department of Chocó is located northwest of the Republic of Colombia.
+According to the National Administrative Department of Statistics – DANE (2018), this Department has a population of approximately 534,826 inhabitants and an area of 46,530 km2.

-One of the benefits of the Choco territory is the possession of coasts in both the Pacific and Atlantic Oceans, which makes it possess a particular strategic position in the national geography.
+One of the benefits of the Choco territory is the possession of coasts in both the Pacific and Atlantic Oceans, which makes it possess a particularly strategic position in the national geography.
 Its capital is Quibdó, with an approximate population, according to DANE (2018), of 120,679 inhabitants.

 Despite its wealth of biodiversity and natural resources, added to its strategic geographical position, this territory is one of the most stigmatized and violent.
-Similarly, despite its extraordinary wealth in mining, timber and fishing, it is classified as one of the poorest departments in the country and, in recent years, has the highest unemployment rate, which according to state figures, currently stands at 22.5%.
+Similarly, despite its extraordinary wealth in mining, timber, and fishing, it is classified as one of the poorest departments in the country and, in recent years, has the highest unemployment rate, which according to state figures, currently stands at 22.5%.

 The Department of Chocó has been one of the hardest hit in the country by the practice of the extractive economy, which has been increasingly strengthened by neoliberal economic dynamics and particularly by the market economy and armed actors.

-It could be said that the dynamics of hegemonic geopolitics or dominant power imposed on Colombia and strengthened through the Economic Opening, which came to Colombia during the government of President César Gaviria between 1990 and 1994, has had a very particular impact on Chocó's territory.
-Thus, within the spatial dynamics of power, Chocó has been invaded by foreign mining, logging and fishing companies and by the presence of legal and illegal armed actors, which has led to a criminalisation of the territory, and then facilitated the way for the plundering of its natural resource wealth - mining, logging and fishing - among others, by foreign investors.
+It could be said that the dynamics of hegemonic geopolitics or dominant power imposed on Colombia and strengthened through the Economic Opening, which came to Colombia during the government of President César Gaviria between 1990 and 1994, has had a very particular impact on Chocó’s territory.
+Thus, within the spatial dynamics of power, Chocó has been invaded by foreign mining, logging, and fishing companies and by the presence of legal and illegal armed actors, which has led to the criminalization of the territory, and then facilitated the way for the plundering of its natural resource wealth – mining, logging and fishing – among others, by foreign investors.
 Thus, poverty in Chocó is increasing and there are no state policies that show a commitment to social equity that would stop such an increase in poverty and social inequality.

 However, these marked social inequalities, seen with profound indifference by the vast majority of Colombian society and by all governments in power (since it has been assumed as something normal and natural), with the arrival of the Covid-19 pandemic in Colombia and, specifically in the Department of Chocó, have been made totally evident, which does not mean that it will change the historic form of intervention by the national government in Chocó territory.
 Today we only speak of humanitarian aid for Chocó, but not of profound changes that would reduce the social gaps and historical inequalities that exist.